 Suicide is generally a deeply personal choice resulting from a number of problems in the victim’s life, but what happens when one person pushes someone who might not have otherwise killed themselves into the act?
 Can they be considered legally liable for another person’s suicide?
 Can you go to jail for making someone kill themselves?
-These are some of the many questions that arose in the famous involuntary manslaughter case against Michelle Carter.
-The case has some serious legal ramifications according to juvenile lawyers in San Diego.
+These are some of the many questions that arose in the famous involuntary manslaughter case against Michelle Carter, who bullied her boyfriend into taking his own life.

-While no one doubts that Carter’s boyfriend, Conrad Roy III, killed himself, what is up for debate is the teen girl’s role in the death.
-San Diego juvenile defense attorneys point out that manslaughter charges are usually reserved for accidents or negligence that ignore the possible risk to other person’s lives and eventually result in death (like the restaurateur charged with manslaughter for cutting corners that led to a deadly allergic reaction), but Carter, who is being charged as a minor since she was 17 at the time of the crime) has been accused with pushing Roy to kill himself via text message while she was over 30 miles away.
+While no one doubts that Carter’s boyfriend, Conrad Roy III, killed himself, many people felt she was responsible.
+Manslaughter charges are usually reserved for accidents or negligence that ignore the possible risk to other person’s lives and eventually result in death, but Carter (who was being charged as a juvenile since she was 17 at the time of the crime) was accused of pushing Roy to kill himself via text message while she was over 30 miles away.
 Her actions weren’t accidental or negligent, but she certainly wasn’t directly involved with the suicide either —so could she still be considered legally liable?

-Carter even confessed her guilt to a friend via text, writing “his death was my fault.
-Like, honestly I could have stopped it.
-I was the one on the phone with him and he got out of the car because he was working and he got scared and I (expletive) told him to get back in… If they read my messages I’m done.
-His family will hate me and I could go to jail.”
+Carter technically confessed her guilt to a friend via text, writing, “his death was my fault.
+Like, honestly, I could have stopped it.
+I was the one on the phone with him. and he got out of the car because he was working, and he got scared and I (expletive) told him to get back in… If they read my messages, I’m done.
+His family will hate me, and I could go to jail.”
 At very least, the text proves the girl knew what she was doing was legally questionable and held herself responsible, but feeling guilty about something doesn’t necessarily mean you belong in jail.